mjuned47/qemu-termux/README.md

 # QEMU-Termux
-Termux QEMU package with SPICE support , includes qemu-system-i386, qemu-system-x86_64 without chroot/proot
+Termux QEMU package with SPICE support without chroot/proot

 # Note : Required Android 7 or more

 # How to install this packages ?

 1) pkg update && pkg upgrade
 2) Download these packages(.deb) from Releases and enable storage permission of termux
 3) apt install /sdcard/Download/liborc-0.4.32_aarch64.deb